iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 > before the client. postscreen(8) detects zombies that are in a hurry and that
 > speak before their turn.

-Many spammers are in a hurry to start transfer message to your server, we'd like to block them due to not follow RFC.
+Many spammers are in a hurry to transfer message to your server, we'd like to block them due to not follow RFC.

 During mail server maintenance, we found many spammers from China mainland